Skip to main content

 1. Phentermine is an amphetamine-like medication.

 Your healthcare provider will consider your cardiac risk when deciding if phentermine is the right medication for you.
-If you have a history of irregular heartbeat, pulmonary hypertension, uncontrolled blood pressure, or the presence of other cardiovascular disease, you may not be a candidate for phentermine treatment.
+If you have a medical history of irregular heartbeat, pulmonary hypertension, uncontrolled blood pressure, or the presence of other cardiovascular diseases, you may not be a candidate for phentermine treatment.
 If you are taking phentermine and develop any of these conditions, you should stop the drug and seek medical help immediately.
 Your doctor may consider the presence of other risk factors as well before prescribing phentermine.

 Phentermine side effects